CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

     - [ ] 3.4.2 Identify React Native-compatible alternatives for incompatible dependencies.
     - [ ] 3.4.3 Update the "Needle-in-the-Haystack" index with dependency migration status.
     - [ ] 3.4.4 Research React Native audio visualization libraries and evaluate their suitability to replace Butterchurn.
+(Plan: Requires spike solution.)
     - [ ] 3.4.5 Investigate options for implementing 3D graphics in React Native to replace Three.js, including exploring native modules or alternative libraries.
+(Plan: Requires spike solution.)
     - [ ] 3.4.6 Select a React Native UI library to replace Radix UI components and plan for implementing the UI using the chosen library.
+(Plan: Start with core RN components, build custom UI, consider libraries later if needed.)
-    - [ ] 3.4.7 Research and select a React Native compatible icon library to replace Lucide React.
+    - [x] 3.4.7 Research and select a React Native compatible icon library to replace Lucide React.
+(Decision: Recommend react-native-vector-icons.)
-    - [ ] 3.4.8 Research and select a React Native drag and drop library to replace react-beautiful-dnd.
+    - [x] 3.4.8 Research and select a React Native drag and drop library to replace react-beautiful-dnd.
+(Plan: Recommend react-native-draggable-flatlist for lists, research gesture handlers for general D&D.)
-    - [ ] 3.4.9 Research and select a React Native date picker library or plan to use native date picker components to replace react-day-picker.
+    - [x] 3.4.9 Research and select a React Native date picker library or plan to use native date picker components to replace react-day-picker.
+(Decision: Recommend @react-native-community/datetimepicker.)
-    - [ ] 3.4.10 Research and select a React Native file picker/document picker library and plan for implementing file upload logic to replace react-dropzone.
+    - [x] 3.4.10 Research and select a React Native file picker/document picker library and plan for implementing file upload logic to replace react-dropzone.
+(Decision: Recommend react-native-document-picker.)
-    - [ ] 3.4.11 Research and select a React Native charting library to replace Recharts.
+    - [x] 3.4.11 Research and select a React Native charting library to replace Recharts.
+(Plan: Recommend react-native-svg-charts or react-native-chart-kit.)
     - [ ] 3.4.12 Research and select a React Native audio processing library to replace Tone.js.
+(Plan: Requires spike solution.)
     - [ ] 3.4.13 Plan for implementing custom fonts (Geist) in React Native.
     - [ ] 3.4.14 Plan for implementing a React Native theming solution.
     - [ ] 3.4.15 Confirm removal of web-specific dependencies: class-variance-authority, clsx, react-dom, next, next-themes, tailwind-merge, tailwindcss-animate.